 The award of the PhD in Epidemiology is the culmination of a sequential process of coursework, comprehensive examination, and the research, writing, and defense of a dissertation.
-As of fall 2019, the degree requires a minimum of 108 credits.
-(Students who matriculated before fall 2019, should consult handbooks prior to 2019 for their program requirements or check with the Program Director/Coordinator).
+The degree requires a minimum of 108 credits.
 The composition of core required credit, elective coursework, mentored teaching and dissertation credits is described in detail below.
 The primary benchmarks of progress in the program are: